german92/iExperience.github.io/slides/1B/irb_strings_integers_variables.md

 ---
 ## Disclaimer

-* We will be spending about a week learning Ruby, and about the art of programming
+* We will be spending about a week learning the art of programming in Ruby.
-* It will be difficult, while heads down in Ruby, to see how these practices will translate to web applications
+* While heads down in Ruby, it can sometimes be difficult to see how these lessons will help you build web applications.
+Your concern is normal.
-* Your concern/frustration/apprehension is *totally normal*.
-* It is vital to build your understanding of programming and Ruby before you jump into Rails, so that you have a much better handle on the tools.
+* It is *critical* to build your understanding of programming and Ruby before you jump into Rails, so that you have a much strong handle on the tools.
-* If you're going to work in an entirely new world, it's really helpful to learn the language first.

 ---

-## Ruby Background
+## Background on Ruby

 * Built by Yukihiro Matsumoto in the mid-90s
-* Designed to be easy to use, powerful, and object-oriented
+* Designed to be *fun*, easy to use, and flexible
-* Ruby is a dynamic scripting language (vs compiled like C)
+* Dynamic scripting language (vs compiled like C)
-* Ruby has automatic memory management
+* Includes automatic memory management
-* Ruby was built to be *beautiful* and *fun* to use
+* Object-oriented language

 ---

-### To help us learn Ruby, we will learn it in a 'sandbox'
-### The sandbox we use for Ruby is known as the 'IRB Console'
+To help us learn Ruby, we will learn it in a 'sandbox'.
+The sandbox we use for Ruby is known as the 'IRB Console'.

 ---

 ## What's IRB?

-* IRB is basically a responsive console for Ruby
+* IRB is a REPL (read-eval print loop) for the Ruby environment
-* We use it as a sandbox to try out Ruby commands
+* We use it as a sandbox to experiment with Ruby commands
+* IRB is a great way to test out code without having to modify your application
 * To access it, simply type 'irb' in your terminal
-* IRB is a REPL (read-eval print loop)

----

-General flow with IRB is to perform a command, and then return a result.

 ---